boltops-tools/lono/docs/_docs/configsets/reusable.md

 /opt/aws/bin/cfn-init -v --stack ${AWS::StackName} --resource LaunchConfiguration --region ${AWS::Region}
 ```

-The beauty is that you can choose whichever configsets needed.
+The beauty is that you can choose whichever configsets are needed.
 You don't have to copy and paste the configset into different templates.
 Just configure them, and lono injects them into the CloudFormation template for you.

 {% include prev_next.md %}